Broussard, Colorado beat UCLA 48-42 to begin Dorrell Era

 Dorian Thompson-Robinson shrugged off a wobbly start to guide the Bruins back into the game.
 He threw for 303 yards and four scores.
 He also rushed for 109 yards, including a 65-yard TD scamper.

 Dorrell made his Colorado head coaching debut against a Bruins team where he once was a standout receiver (1982-86) and later their head coach (2003-07).
-He actually made his UCLA head coaching debut in the same stadium, but in a loss.
+He actually made his UCLA head coaching debut in ’03 at Folsom Field, but in a loss.

 This time, it was a win.
 He was congratulated by his assistant coaches.

-The 56-year-old Dorrell took over in Boulder last February when Mel Tucker left for Michigan State after one season on campus.
+The 56-year-old Dorrell took over in Boulder last February when Mel Tucker left for Michigan State.
 Dorrell didn’t have much time to get his team ready with no spring practice due to the pandemic.

-His offense was operating on all cylinders as the Pac-12 finally kicked off an abbreviated season.
+Noyer, a graduate senior, threw for 257 yards and a score in his first career start.
+He also ran for another.

+Noyer returned home to Oregon after last season and was looking at new schools.
+He was moved from QB to safety in 2019 under Tucker and wanted to be a QB again.

 The Buffaloes finished 7 of 7 in the red zone.

-It was a frightful first half for the Bruins in Year 3 under coach Chip Kelly.
+It was a frightful first half for the Bruins in Year 3 under Kelly.
 They fumbled a punt return, had two more fumbles on offense and saw Thompson-Robinson throw an interception to Carson Wells.

-The Bruins were a completely different version in the second half.
+The Bruins were a completely different version in the second half — and nearly pulled off the comeback.

+“It’s hard to turn over the ball and still win the game,” Thompson-Robinson said.

 The game couldn’t have started any better for the Buffaloes as they parlayed two early turnovers into TD runs from Broussard.
 Colorado grabbed a 14-0 lead nearly seven minutes into the game.